seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 54</h2>

 Use typeof to check the type of variable, catch misspelled variable and function names, catch unclosed parentheses, brackets, braces, and quotes, and catch mixed usage of single and double quotes.

+<h2>Day 55</h2>

+I learned to catch use of assignment operator instead of equality operator and catch missing open and closing parenthesis after a function call.